Action & Adventure

 The elevation of the slopes is steep, and the courses are best for intermediate skiers and snowboarders.

 Kagura Ski Resort

 Kagura Ski Resort is interconnected with Naeba Ski Resort via the Dragondola—the longest lift in Japan.
 It is quieter than Naeba, and there are more beginner courses.
-Many experienced skiers and snowboarders are attracted to Kagura because it is less crowded than Naeba Ski Resort and has plenty of beginner runs but also offers off-piste fun.
+Many skiers and snowboarders are attracted to Kagura because it is less crowded than Naeba Ski Resort and has plenty of beginner runs but also offers off-piste fun.

 Gala Yuzawa Ski Resort

-With its own shinkansen station, Gala Yuzawa Resort is the most easily accessible ski resorts in the Echigo-Yuzawa region and receives a lot of snow each year.
-With its convenient access from Tokyo, it can, however, get crowded.
-It is recommended to go on weekdays and non-holidays.
+With its own shinkansen station, Gala Yuzawa Resort is one of the most easily accessible ski resorts in the Echigo Yuzawa region and receives a lot of snow each year.
+With its convenient access from Tokyo, it can, however, get crowded on weekends.

 Like Naeba, the courses at Gala are best for intermediate skiers and snowboarders.